Ruby: Unmasking Unsafe Rust in Stripped Binaries via Machine Learning: Proposed Approach

+\autoref{tab:datastats} summarizes the statistics of the datasets in the number of functions in binaries along with their labels.

-\para{Crate dataset statistics.} The novel Crate dataset, denoted by \emph{\crateunsafe{}}, is a set of the pair of a function in binary and the corresponding unsafe labels, \ie $\bar{S} \coloneqq \{(x_1, u_1), \dots, (x_m, u_m)\} \sim \bar{P}^m$, where $x_i$ is a function in binary, $u_i$ is a set of unsafe labels (\eg $\{ 0 \}$ for ``safe'' and $\{1, 2\}$ for ``unsafe'' with the ID 1 and 2 in \selfref{Table}{tab:unsafetype}), $m$ is the total number of the function and label pairs. \selfref{Table}{tab:datastats} shows a summary of the number of unsafe labeled functions collected from Rust packages.
-As can be seen, the number of functions with unsafe labels is about $15.7$M, which is large enough for training and evaluation purposes.
+\PP{Crate}The Crate dataset, denoted by \emph{\crateunsafe{}}, is a set of pairs consisting of a function in binary and the corresponding unsafe labels, \ie $\{(x_1, u_1), \dots,$ $ (x_m, u_m)\}$, where $x_i$ is a function in binary, $u_i$ is a set of safe or unsafe labels (\ie $u_i=\{ 0 \}$ for ``safe'' and $u_i \subseteq \{ 1, ..., 12\}$ for ``unsafe'' root causes in \autoref{tab:unsafetype}), $m$ is the total number of function and label pairs.
+The dataset is generated from all the Rust crates from \href{https://crates.io}{crates.io}, encompassing a total of 107,460 crates.

-\selfref{Figure}{fig:crateunsafeds} shows summaries on the different aspects of the Crate dataset.
-In particular, its unsafe type and size distributions are illustrated in \selfref{Figure}{fig:cratetype} and \selfref{Figure}{fig:cratesize}, respectively.
-Here, the size is measured by the number of instructions in a function, including its callees.
-As shown, the dominant number of functions has unsafe types \texttt{CallToUnsafeFunction}, \texttt{UnsafeFunction}, and \texttt{DerefOfRawPointer}.
-The \texttt{CallToUnsafeFunction} label means that a original function contains an instruction that calls an unsafe function.
-This implies that learning a pattern for the unsafe function is crucial to correctly classify the original function as ``unsafe.''
-Moreover, considering the corresponding size distribution, the most functions consist of at least $10$ instructions; this improves the possibility to learn an unsafe pattern of each function.

-\para{Automatic unsafe label generation.} We use DWARF debugging information and our customized Rust toolchain to build our automatic label generator for \implname{}.
-The toolchain consists of two parts: a specialized compiler to figure out the precise region of unsafe blocks (including Rust unsafe functions) and a binary parser to analyze output binaries.
-We modify the Rust compiler to record the precise location of unsafe blocks in source code during compilation.
-Internally, the Rust compiler will perform unsafe checks on the input source code to ensure that all the unsafe operations are captured by a programmer.
-We extract such information and record them during compilation.

-Then, we build our binary parser based on the DWARF debugging information \cite{eager2007dwarf} generated by the Rust compiler.
-We modify configuration files for each Rust package to add debugging output for all compilation targets.
-Our binary parser will utilize this information to match each instruction back to its source code location and then compare it with the unsafe regions recorded by the Rust compiler to generate the labels.
-Although our \implname{} aims to generate the most precise and complete labels, due to the limitations of the DWARF debugging format, it has the following challenges.

-\para{Inline function and procedural macros.} Function inlining is a popular way for optimization widely used in the Rust community.
-However, the state-of-art DWARF debugging standard only marks the instructions of an inline function to its caller's source location, thus failing to map it back to the inline function itself.
-Consequently, our binary parser could miss such unsafe blocks inside an inline function.
-To address this issue, we build a preprocessor to remove all mandatory inline flags in the source code and disable Rust compiler's automatic inlining.
-However, our tool does not handle procedural macros; see limitations in \selfref{Section}{sec:dis} for details.